simonfie/workload_test/README.md

 10. Run the testing script: `python test.py [id]`
 + To see the progress of the tasks: `python progress.py [id]`
 + Start flower monitor from /backend: `celery -A app flower`

+# Notes
+For the progress monitoring, make sure to input the same id as for the test.py script

+The standalone_task4 fails on purpose to test error logging

+monitor.py was the first attempt at progress logging and is not being used as of now